Skip to content

 Understanding these concepts will help you use Substation effectively:

-• Caching - How the multi-level cache reduces API calls by 60-80%
+• Caching - How the multi-level cache is designed to reduce API calls by 60-80%

 • Search - Local search vs. cross-service advanced search